posthoot/posthoot-app.ts/README.md

 ## Versioning

-SailMail follows [Semantic Versioning](https://semver.org/).
-For the versions available, see the [tags on this repository](https://github.com/yourusername/sailmail/tags).
+kori follows [Semantic Versioning](https://semver.org/).
+For the versions available, see the [tags on this repository](https://github.com/yourusername/kori/tags).

 - **Major version** changes indicate incompatible API changes
 - **Minor version** changes add functionality in a backward-compatible manner